dhan5ism/yelp-system-design/README.md

 We will foucus on the core service for Yelp which is search API.

-## Basi SQL solution
+## Basic SQL solution

-Let us firsd solve this for 1 data.
+Let us first solve this for less number of data.
 Following SQL can give us the desired result.

     Select * from Places where Latitude between X-D and X+D and Longitude between Y-D and Y+D